Bobbybear007/NebulaBrowser/README.md

 *   **Performance Monitoring:** Built-in tools to monitor app performance and force GC when needed.
 *   **GPU Acceleration Control:** Diagnostics and safe fallbacks to troubleshoot rendering issues.
 *   **Themes & Customization:** Built-in themes and live editor to craft your own.
+*   **Plugins:** Extend Nebula with custom or community plugins via a simple plugin API.
 *   **Cross-Platform:** Runs on Windows, macOS, and Linux.

 [**Learn more about Nebula's features.**](documentation/FEATURES.md)